akeley98/myricube/cckiss/README.md

-# Keep It Simple Stupid C/C++ build dependency tool
+# Keep It Simple Stupid C/C++/GLSL build dependency tool

-cckiss is a tool that automatically tracks the dependencies of C and C++ files and recompiles them if any source or dependency changes are detected. cckiss is designed to supplement a Unix makefile, rather than replace `make` entirely. cckiss provides patterns that automate away the task of writing these kinds of makefile entries:
+cckiss is a tool that automatically tracks the dependencies of C, C++, and GLSL files and recompiles them if any source or dependency changes are detected. cckiss is designed to supplement a Unix makefile, rather than replace `make` entirely. cckiss provides patterns that automate away the task of writing these kinds of makefile entries: